IBM/aspera-cli/README.md

 #### Shell parsing for Windows

-MS Windows command line parsing is not easy: It is not hasndled by the shell (`cmd.exe`), not handled by the operating system, but it is handled by the application (here Ruby).
+MS Windows command line parsing is not hasndled by the shell (`cmd.exe`), not handled by the operating system, but it is handled by the application.
+Typically, Windows applications use the [microsoft library for this parsing](https://learn.microsoft.com/en-us/cpp/cpp/main-function-command-line-args).

-As far as `ascli` is concerned: it is close to a Linux shell parsing.
+As far as `ascli` is concerned: the application is Ruby.
+It has its own parsing algorithm, close to a Linux shell parsing.

 Thanksfully, `ascli` provides a command to check the value of an argument after parsing: `config echo`.
 One can also run `ascli` with option `--log-level=debug` to display the command line after parsing.